 Here’s a breakdown of getting around the city:

 If you want to have a car…

-Nashville has been ranked the 31st most congested out of 100 metropolitan areas in the United States.
-That’s not terrible, but it’s not great either.
+Nashville has been ranked the 15th most congested metropolitan areas in the United States.
+That’s not terrible, but it’s not great, either.

 Parking in Nashville isn’t as difficult as it is in some other major cities, and most metered spots are free after 6pm.
 Check out this parking guide for more.